 Attachment 4 in this working document presents 4 systems extracted from that dataset, to be used as possible examples of MSS systems for studies under this agenda item.

-Methodology for sharing study
+8. Methodology for sharing study with the Fixed Service

-Methodology for the determination of power flux-density (pfd) limits
+8.1 Methodology for the determination of power flux-density (pfd) limits